 The Company has a wide, well-diversified panel of reinsurers, thereby diversifying the risk exposure.
 The Company only uses reinsurers with strong credit ratings and all those participating are approved and monitored regularly by the Group's Reinsurance Security Committee.
+There are risk appetite limits in place for reinsurer groups based on credit ratings.

-The Company carries out due diligence assessments for brokers that have credit facilities, with ongoing monitoring of the credit status and experience of making timely payments.
+The Company has strong credit control processes in place to manage broker and policyholder exposures including due diligence assessments for brokers that have credit facilities, with ongoing monitoring of the credit status and experience of making timely payments.